shiavm006/ChemPredictAI-/README.md

 **Try it out:**
 The system works great locally with full ML functionality.
 The deployed version uses Gemini for predictions, which actually gives really good results too.

-**Contact:**
-Feel free to reach out if you want to collaborate or have questions about the implementation!